You are here

 - What benefit will you receive by sharing your data?

-You may also want to share information about your health management in online forums with people who have similar health conditions.
-Before you share this kind of information, consider whether anything you share might compromise your privacy, safety or cyber security.
+You may want to share information online with people who have similar health conditions.
+Think before you share this kind of information.
+It could compromise your privacy, safety, or cyber security.

-Sometimes your doctor or your medical device will communicate with you via an electronic message, such as a text message, email, chat function or web portal.
-Hackers might try to replicate this messaging to obtain your information directly, or get you to click on a link that could take you to a malicious website to obtain sensitive information from you, or that could break the integrity of your device.
+Hackers might try to replicate this messaging to obtain your information directly.
+They might try to get you to click on a link that could take you to a malicious website.

 Before acting on any information in a message, make sure it's from a trusted source.
 If in doubt, do not respond.
 Contact you doctor or the medical device manufacturer.